nikhiljoji117/youtube-playlist-backup/README.md

 # YouTube Playlist Backup
-A Python tool to back up YouTube playlists into structured Excel files using the YouTube Data API.
+A Python tool to backup YouTube playlists into structured Excel files using the YouTube Data API.

 ## About this project
 This script connects to your YouTube account via **OAuth 2.0**, fetches all your playlists (including private), and saves them into a single Excel workbook.